Glioblastoma

 Surgery to remove the glioblastoma

-A brain surgeon, also known as a neurosurgeon, works to remove as much of the cancer as possible.
-Glioblastoma often grows into the healthy brain tissue, so it might not be possible to remove all of the cancer cells.
+A brain surgeon, also called a neurosurgeon, works to remove as much of the glioblastoma as can be done safely.
+There are different types of brain tumor surgery that may be used to remove a glioblastoma.
+Glioblastoma often grows into nearby brain tissue, so it is not expected that surgery can remove all of the cancer cells.
 Most people have other treatments after surgery to kill the cancer cells that are left.

 Radiation therapy

-Radiation therapy treats cancer with powerful energy beams.
+Radiation therapy treats cancer with powerful energy beams called radiation.
 The energy can come from sources such as X-rays and protons.
 During radiation therapy, you lie on a table while a machine moves around you.
-The machine directs radiation to certain points in your brain.
+The machine aims the radiation at specific areas in your brain.

 Chemotherapy

 Chemotherapy treats cancer with strong medicines.
 A chemotherapy medicine taken as a pill is often used after surgery and during and after radiation therapy.
-Other types of chemotherapy given through a vein might be the treatment for glioblastoma that returns.
+Other types of chemotherapy given through a vein may be used for glioblastoma that returns.

 Sometimes thin, circular wafers containing chemotherapy medicine might be put in the brain during surgery.
 The wafers dissolve slowly, releasing the medicine to kill cancer cells.